Piggy bank

 Earthen pots used in Nepal as piggy banks.

 A piggy bank (sometimes penny bank or money box) is a coin container normally used by children, featuring a slot at the top to insert coins or folded bank notes.
 The piggy bank is known to collectors as a "still bank" as opposed to the "mechanical banks" popular in the early 20th century.
 These items are also often used by companies for promotional purposes, and many financial service companies use piggy banks as logos for their savings products.

 Uses

 The general use of piggy banks is to store loose change in a quaint, decorative manner.
-They commonly serve as a pedagogical device to teach the rudiments of thrift and saving to children; money can be easily inserted, but is more difficult to remove.
-Because they can be fairly secure from casual theft, they are sometimes used by temples and churches to collect monetary donations, then remove the contents periodically.
+They commonly serve as a pedagogical device to teach children the rudiments of thrift and saving; money can be easily inserted but is more difficult to remove.
+Because they can be fairly secure from casual theft, they are sometimes used by temples and churches to collect monetary donations, with the contents removed periodically.